 The acronym FAST represents the signs and symptoms of stroke.

 - Face - the face may fall on one side as some of the facial muscles become paralyzed.
-The patient's eye or mouth may droop, and he/she may be unable to smile properly.
+The patient's eye or mouth may droop, and they may be unable to smile properly.

 - Arms - arm weakness or numbness might make it hard for the patient to either raise both arms, or to keep them raised.